 A high quality physical education curriculum should provide opportunities for children to become physically confident in a way which supports their health and fitness.
 All children follow the PE curriculum which includes dance, gymnastics and games.

 The school's vision for physical education is as follows: "To improve the health and wellbeing of all pupils and to provide a broad range of high quality physical education, during the curriculum and out of hours, that is enjoyable, challenging and disciplined within a safe environment.
-We aim to promote a positive attitiude to life long learning and active participation in sport."
+We aim to promote a strong understanding and positive attitude to life long learning and active participation in sport."

 Each lunch time a 'Sporty Leader' LSA works with groups of children teaching sports games and skills.
 All children will take part in sessions over each week.
 This has been paid for from the Government Sport Grant.

-The children also visited Christ the King High School for PE and a Dance Festival.
+The children have also visited Christ the King High School for PE and a Dance Festival.